 In July 2019, the Company received cash of \$30,000 by entering into an unsecured, interest free loan with no preset repayment terms with director E. Roth.
+A further \$5,000 was received in October 2019 from E. Roth on the same terms as the previous loan.
 On August 8, 2019 the Company received a cash injection of \$200,000 by entering into a short-term loan agreement with SSL.
-The loan and interest of 10% per annum, compounding quarterly, will be due and payable on November 8, 2019.
-Interest of \$1,260 has been accrued on the SSL loan for the period ending August 31, 2019.
+The loan and interest of 10% per annum, compounding quarterly, was due and payable on November 8, 2019.
+The loan and any interest outstanding was due and payable on November 8, 2019, however the Company extended the terms of repayment to February 8, 2020 to be further renegotiated by mutual agreement as deemed necessaryInterest of \$6,247 has been accrued on the SSL loan for the six-month period ending November 30, 2019.
+In September 2019, the Company received \$20,000 by entering into an unsecured, interest free loan with no pre-set repayment terms with director M. Little.
 Proceeds of the loans were used for ongoing working capital requirements of the Company.